(Written and published Fantastic 4’s soon return is causing many divided opinions,

 While it is cool to see them go with a future world and have no one question it the film begins to look so cheap it is unbelievable, Sandler's fat cancer patient body being a horrific mix of Shrek and Fat Bastard, yet more unappealing and less realistic than both.

+The main issue with the moral of the story is that it's not really clear.
+Early on it seems like the remote is there to give him more time with his family by helping him with work and skipping the boring parts of his day to day life.
+However as he grows tired of his family he starts skipping family time.
+The message stays the same with work being less important than family, but they totally flip his character's personality, making the remote punish him for skipping his family rather than rewarding him with family time and allowing him time to fix his life.
 He unintentionally skips to the end of his career, and due to the fact he autopilots when skipping with the remote he appeared so cold and inconsiderate his marriage ended.
 So when he reaches the "It was all a dream" cop-out ending, he gives up on the project that would let would let him achieve all his work goals to go camping.
 This is ridiculous as it's clearly stated the fact he was fast forwarding caused him not to be able to communicate with his wife, so if he had bothered to do the work the long way the project presumably would have gone the same way.

+Anyways, the other actors are as bland as Sandler, Walken does a little singing in his introduction so that gives this a music point I guess.
+Oh Walken was the angel of death, so basically this film comes down to showing Scrooge a Christmas Future really slowly, on stop and start.
 Much better than some of Sandler's shite, take out the aggressive and constant fart jokes, maybe reduce the whorish product placement for Bed, Bath and Beyond, Sony and Twinkies and you would have just a very very mediocre sci-fi flick, a homeless fuck-witt's Back to the Future.
 But seriously that product placement is crazy, literally a brand is forced down your throat every few minutes, Sandler pulling a Twinkie out of no where in one scene and starting to eat it while delivering dialogue still, in the scene where he is meant to be blown away by his magic Jesus tv-remote.